naufalrasyid/Telco-Customer-Churn/README.md

 # About the Analysis: Telco Customer Churn
-The primary purpose of this kernel is to practice and enhance my skills in data analysis.
+The primary purpose of this project is to practice and enhance my skills in data analysis.
 This analysis focuses on the behavior of telecom customers who are more likely to leave the platform.
 I intend to find out the most striking behavior of customers through EDA and later on use some of the predictive analytics techniques to determine the customers who are most likely to churn.

 # The data set includes information about:
 Customers who left within the last month – the column is called Churn